Certified Escort Driver

 Following completion of training classes, each applicant must pass a written test covering the best practices and traffic control subject matter and must score 80% to pass.
 Successful applicants then are issued a signed and laminated Pilot Car Certification Card and their names and card numbers entered into the statewide database.
 Neither the Arizona Trucking Association nor its instructors guarantee that an individual will pass the exam and receive certification.

-The next class is scheduled for Friday, June 16 2017.
-Click here for the June 16th registration form.
+The next class is scheduled for Friday, December 1, 2023.
+Click here to register.

 Class price is $245.00.
-ATA members recieve a $20.00 discount.
-Please call the ATA using the number on the registration form if you do not recieve a confirmation that your payment was processed in 48 hours.
+ATA members receive a $20.00 discount.
+Please call the ATA using the number on the registration form if you do not receive a confirmation that your payment was processed in 48 hours.

 Acceptance of Other States’ Credentials